 Licensed mutual funds – Section 4(1)(a) of the MFL

-This is the least common type of regulated mutual fund.
+This is the least common type of mutual fund.
 A licensed mutual fund may offer its equity interests to the general public without any minimum subscription amount.
-The licensing process is therefore the strictest of all regulated mutual funds.
+The licensing process is therefore the strictest of all mutual funds.

 In granting a license, CIMA will consider whether:

-– .each promoter is of sound reputation;
+• each promoter is of sound reputation;

-– the administration of the mutual fund will be undertaken by persons who have sufficient expertise and who are fit and proper to be directors, managers or officers (as the case may be); and
+• the administration of the mutual fund will be undertaken by persons who have sufficient expertise and who are fit and proper to be directors, managers or officers (as the case may be); and

-– the business of the fund and the offer of equity interests will be carried out in a proper manner.
+• the business of the fund and the offer of equity interests will be carried out in a proper manner.

-Administered mutual funds – Section 4(1)(b
+Administered mutual funds – Section 4(1)(b) of the MFL

 Instead of applying for its own license, a mutual fund may seek to rely on the existing license of a licensed mutual fund administrator based in the Cayman Islands.
-This type of mutual fund is favored by investment managers who wish to have a minimum initial subscription per investor that is lower than USD 100,000, but who prefer not to go through the approval process outlined above.
+This type of mutual fund is favoured by investment managers who wish to have a minimum initial subscription per investor that is lower than USD 100,000, but who prefer not to go through the approval process outlined above.

 For an administered mutual fund, the selected administrator undertakes the responsibility of being satisfied of the same matters that CIMA considers for a licensed fund and provides the principal office of the mutual fund at that administrator’s office in the Cayman Islands.
 A licensed administrator must report to CIMA if it has reason to believe that a fund for which it provides the principal office is acting in breach of the MFL or may be insolvent or is otherwise acting in a manner prejudicial to its creditors or investors.